 Plant It Forward Farm in Montrose

 While in the nearby Montrose area we made a wonderful discovery.
-A good sized garden with a farm stand of locally grown produce was spotted.
+A sizable garden with a farm stand of locally grown produce was spotted.
 Stopping to check it out we learned about the Plant It Forward Farms in Houston and their mission.
 The address is 1318 Sul Ross Street, Houston, Texas 77006.

 The Plant It Forward Farms originated in Houston because of two University of St. Thomas alumni.
 Graduating just one year apart in 1976 and 1977 they wished to do something about the plight of African refugees who find themselves living in Houston.
 Many of them used to be farmers in their own countries.

 Theresa O’Connell and her brother Pat decided that with a little help from local sources, those refugees could become successful farmers once again.
-The refugee farmers could then support their families and gain back their independence and with it their self respect as contributing members of society.
+The refugee farmers could then support their families and gain back their independence and with it their self-respect as contributing members of society.

 They had already given up all that they knew and loved in their former countries.
 Many of them probably also risked their very lives in eventually getting over here.
 Here is much more about how this idea was generated and came to fruition in the video below.
 Teresa O’Donnell tells the story in her own words.

 In talking to a young lady at the farm stand in Montrose, we found out that the University of St. Thomas has lent this 1/2 acre of land to be used for gardening.
-Some of the students at the university as well as other volunteers from local companies do volunteer work in this garden.
+Some of the students at the university, as well as other volunteers from local companies, do volunteer work in this garden.

-Every Saturday this particular farm stand is open from 10am to 2pm.
+Every Saturday this particular farm stand is open from 10 am to 2 pm.

-Also purchased yesterday were a couple of luscious vine ripened tomatoes, a couple of cucumbers fresh from the field, a small bag of yellow beans, a bunch of beets, some arugula and some sorrel.
+Also purchased yesterday were a couple of luscious vine-ripened tomatoes, a couple of cucumbers fresh from the field, a small bag of yellow beans, a bunch of beets, some arugula and some sorrel.

-Neither of us had ever tasted sorrel and the young lady describing the mission of Plant It Forward Farms encouraged us to taste part of a leaf.
+Neither of us had ever tasted sorrel, and the young lady describing the mission of Plant It Forward Farms encouraged us to taste part of a leaf.
 It is very lemony in flavor.
 Farmer Roy spoke to me about how he likes to eat it in soup form.

-Naturally I decided to give that a try and have just made my very first pot of sorrel soup today.
-It is currently chilling in our refrigerator and we will be giving it a try tonight.
+Naturally, I decided to give that a try and have just made my very first pot of sorrel soup today.
+It is currently chilling in our refrigerator, and we will be giving it a try tonight.
 There are many recipes online.
 We decided to try one using leeks, a potato, some peas, chicken broth, water and a bit of sour creme.
 Before eating it will be given a squeeze of fresh lemon juice and topped with some hard boiled egg and slivered fresh sorrel leaves.